 Thursday, 11 Sep 2014

 7:00 PM – Great Hall, Memorial Union - This event is being rescheduled.
 Please check back for the new fall date!
 Douglas Smith is a senior wildlife biologist with the National Park Service and has been involved with wolves in Yellowstone since their controversial reintroduction to the park in 1992.
-He joined the Yellowstone Gray Wolf Restoration Project in 1994 as a research technician and now serves as the project leader, supervising research on ecosystem responses to the predator and educating people on wildlife conservation and endangered species preservation.
-Prior to Yellowstone, Smith worked with wolves on Michigan's Isle Royale and in Minnesota.
-He is the author of Decade of the Wolf: Returning the Wild to Yellowstone.
 50th Anniversary Paul L. Errington Memorial Lecture

 Monday, 15 Sep 2014

 Where Does the Bible Come From? - Charles Bobertz

-7:00 PM – Sun Room, Memorial Union - Rev. Charles Bobertz is a professor of New Testament Theology at Saint Johnís School of Theology Seminary in Collegeville, Minnesota.
+7:00 PM – Sun Room, Memorial Union - Rev. Charles Bobertz is a professor of New Testament Theology at Saint John’s School of Theology Seminary in Collegeville, Minnesota.
 He holds degrees from the Harvard Divinity School and Yale University, and was ordained to the permanent diaconate in 1997.
 He is coeditor of Readings in Christian Communities: Essays on Interpretation in the Early Church and has taught scripture and early church history at St. Michael's College in Vermont and Loyola College in Maryland.
 Msgr.
 James A. Supple Lecture Series.

 Tuesday, 16 Sep 2014

 8:00 PM – Sun Room, Memorial Union - Rick Green was named president and publisher of the Des Moines Register in 2013 after serving previously as the paper's vice president and editor.
 A twenty-five year veteran of the Gannett Company, he is also the Regional President for Des Moines, Sioux Falls, St. Cloud and Iowa City.
 Green came to Des Moines from the Palm Springs (CA) Desert Sun, where he was executive editor and managing editor before that.
 He earned a journalism degree from Ohio University and worked for several Ohio newspapers, including the Cincinnati Enquirer early in his career.
 Chamberlin Lecture in Journalism

 Wednesday, 17 Sep 2014